 What are they?

-Tension headaches (also known as muscle-spasm headaches) are the most common type of headache, and they are often the result of a neck or jaw problem, poor posture, fatigue or stress.
-Any problem that results in tension in the muscles at the back of the head can place pressure on the nerves to the face and head, which triggers the headache (Figure 1).
+Tension headaches (also known as muscle-spasm headaches) are the most common type of headache.
+They are often the result of a neck or jaw problem, poor posture, fatigue or stress.
+Any problem that results in tension in the muscles at the back of the head can place pressure on the nerves to the face and head, triggering the headache (Figure 1).

 A tension headache usually begins at the back of the head and spreads to the top of the head.
 You may feel either pain and/or a pressure sensation.
 Some people feel pain and muscle tightness along the cheeks near the jaw bone.
-And these symptoms often worsen with specific postures – like sitting at a desk, using a handheld device, or playing video games – and ease with rest.
-If you have no posterior head discomfort and the pain is only on the sides of the head or behind your eyes, it is not likely to be a tension headache.
+These symptoms often worsen with specific postures like sitting at a desk, using a handheld device, or playing video games.
+Often times they will ease with rest.
+If there’s no posterior head discomfort and the pain is only on the sides of the head or behind your eyes, it’s not likely to be a tension headache.

 Take the tennis ball test

-If you have been dealing with headaches that originate from the base of your neck, you may be experiencing tension headaches.
-And if these headaches vary in intensity based upon your various postures and positions, the likelihood is greater.
+Headaches that originate from the base of your neck may be tension headaches.
+If these headaches vary in intensity based upon various postures and positions, likelihood is greater.
 To verify if your headache symptoms may be tension-related, take the tennis ball test.